debraysimon/tpxle-doc/docs/C-Procedure-Topics/TrackAssetsADM_T/README.md

 <img src="./images/ADASelectTracker.png" border="1" />

 3. In the **Device Analysis Dashboard** that opens, the tracker you have selected displays its status details and statistics.
 Click the arrow to expand the tracker information.
 The information relevant to notice is:
-    * **MCU Firmware** : If need be, gives the tracker's MCU firmware version to refer to the relative [Asset Tracker Driver User Guide](/D-Reference/DocLibrary_R/#AssetTrackerDriver) to know the supported features.
+    * **MCU Firmware** : It gives the tracker MCU firmware version.
+Please refer to the [Abeeway trackers reference guide](/AbeewayRefGuide/introduction/) matching the MCU Firmware version to know the supported features.
     * **First Position** and **Last Position** of the tracker
     * **Last Mode** : Current mode of the tracker
     * **Battery** : Percentage of remaining battery